lf-edge/ekuiper/docs/en_US/api/restapi/data.md

 ## Import Data

-The API resets all existing data and then imports the new data into the system.
+The API resets all existing data and then imports the new data into the system by default.
+But user can specify ``partial=1`` parameter in HTTP URL to keep the existing data and apply the new data.
 The API supports specifying data by means of text content or file URIs.

 Example 1: Import by text content